Writing From the Heart

-Explicit Instruction/Teacher Modeling (10 minutes)
+Explicit Instruction/Teacher modeling(10 minutes)

-Guided Practice/Interactive Modeling (5 minutes)
+Guided Practice(5 minutes)

-- Explain to the students that if they don’t know how to spell a word, they can draw a picture and try to sound out the word using their letter sounds.
+- Explain to the students that if they don’t know how to spell a word, they can draw a picture and try to sound out the word using letter sounds.

 - Tell your students that the goal is to fill the entire heart so that they always have ideas to write about when they get “stuck” later in the year.

-- Enrichment: Direct your students to write complete sentences.
-For example, they could write I love going to the beach with my sister instead of beach.
+- Direct your students to write complete sentences.
+For example, they could write "I love going to the beach with my sister," instead of "beach."

-- Support: Leave small whiteboards on your students' desks.
+- Leave small whiteboards on your students' desks.
 When you rotate around, if they ask you to help with a word, write the word on the whiteboard.

-Review and Closing (10 minutes)
+Review and closing(10 minutes)